EPAM-JS-Competency-center/azure-development-course-initial/docs/03-working-with-serverless-api/07-API-management.md

 Overall, API management helps organizations to streamline their API development and management processes, improve security and compliance, and deliver better experiences to end-users.

-The goals of this module is to learn how to:
+The goals of this section is to learn how to:
 1. _Create an instance of API Management_
 2. _Connect our Azure application to API Management_
 3. _Create an API that can be used to call the functionality of our application from outside_